 Versatile, packed with flavor and color, Sazon Seasoning is a Latin pantry staple that’s perfect to brighten up flavors while not adding heat.

-While I typically head to my nearby Latin market called Tropical Star for my Latin spices (and their Columbian empanadas are to die for!) it was closed the other day when I needed some Sazon Seasoning when making Ropa Vieja.
+While I typically head to my nearby Latin market called Tropical Star for my Latin spices (and their Columbian empanadas are to die for!) it was closed the other day when I needed some Sazon Seasoning when making my Yellow Rice and Ropa Vieja.

 Goya is the brand best know for Latin cooking and pantry products.
 I did my best to replicate what I think is a great substitute without the added salt I’m sure, and there is no MSG in this either.